 Whether that's going to mount an entire all-out offense, tell the prosecutors you're not taking any deals and take the case to trial as fast as possible — or whether you're going to try to mitigate things, do damage control, and get the lowest possible resolution for you.

-You'll want to discuss in that first meeting because then the attorney will know precisely what the game plan is.
-You will know what the game plan is, and then both of you will be operating on the same wavelength, doing the same things and making moves that best help you, and you're both going to have the same mental understanding of what's going on.
+It's crucial to discuss the game plan in the first meeting with the attorney.
+This way, the attorney will know exactly what the game plan is, and you will, too.
+Both of you will be operating on the same wavelength, making moves that best help you, and you'll both have the same mental understanding of what's going on.

 Related: